 1 As defined by the FAO, agricultural areas include arable lands, as well as permanent crops and pastures.
-2 Arable lands consist of temporary crops and meadows, market and kitchen gardens, and temporary fallow areas.
-MAIN AGRICULTURAL PRODUCTS Fruits constitute the largest share of agricultural production in Lebanon at 47% of total agricultural production.
-Potatoes are the main produce within this category
+MAIN AGRICULTURAL PRODUCTS Fruits constitute the largest share of agricultural production in Lebanon at of total agricultural production.
+Potatoes are the main produce within this category Livestock production has also been picking up in recent years.
+In fact, meat production has more than doubled since 1990 reaching levels slightly below

 Citrus, apples, grapes and bananas occupy the biggest volumes within this category.
-Other produce includes tobacco and cereals (mainly wheat and barley).
-Vegetables rank second with
+Other produce includes tobacco and cereals (mainly wheat and barley) Vegetables rank first with